 You can even set up a dinner at the Hatfield and McCoy Dinner Show.

-Not enough?
-Head a couple towns over to Gatlinburg and enjoy their rustic city-sights!
+TIP: Head a couple towns over to Gatlinburg and enjoy their rustic city-sights.

 Carlsbad in sunny California is known for its peaceful beaches and gorgeous scenery.
 It’s one of the best places to bring your little ones.

 Carlsbad is also known for having LEGOLAND, but that’s not the only thing they have to offer to enjoy as a family.
 (Though, don’t skip LEGOLAND.
 The kids will love it and so will you!)